Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes

 The paper is organized as follows.
-Section~II reviews the CQFT formalism in flat spacetime and the split-operator implementation used throughout.
-In Sec.~III we extend this framework to a $1\!+\!1$-dimensional curved background described by a smooth, localized Gaussian deformation of flat spacetime, and derive a Hermitian Hamiltonian together with a unitary time-evolution operator.
-Section~IV presents numerical results for the real-time evolution of the fermionic vacuum in this deformed spacetime and the associated pair-production observables.
-Finally, Sec.~V discusses the physical interpretation and limitations of the particle-number definition used here and outlines extensions of the approach to more realistic measurement scenarios and additional external fields.
+Section~II reviews the CQFT formalism in flat spacetime and the split-operator implementation.
+In Sec.~III we extend this framework to a $1\!+\!1$-dimensional curved background described by a smooth, localized Gaussian deformation of flat spacetime, and derive a Hermitian Hamiltonian and its unitary time-evolution operator.
+Section~IV presents numerical results for the real-time evolution of the fermionic vacuum and the associated pair-production observables.
+Finally, Sec.~V discusses the physical interpretation and limitations of the particle-number definition used here and outlines extensions to more realistic measurement scenarios and additional external fields.